Periodic Asynchrony: An On-Policy Approach for Accelerating LLM Reinforcement Learning: Experiments

 \section{Experiments}

-This study conducts comparative experiments on mathematical reasoning tasks, evaluating four reinforcement learning frameworks: MindSpeed-RL, the official NPU training framework, which uses a Megatron backend and adopts a shared-accelerator design for training and inference; VERL, a currently mainstream reinforcement learning framework, which uses an FSDP backend and supports asynchronous execution; the synchronous reinforcement learning framework implemented in this work under a decoupled training–inference design; and the proposed asynchronous reinforcement learning framework.
-The main goal is to experimentally compare periodic asynchronous and synchronous training, assess the performance of the proposed system against mainstream synchronous frameworks, and evaluate the scalability of the periodic asynchronous system.
-The primary evaluation metric is end-to-end training throughput, measured by tokens trained per second per device (TPSPD), calculated as the total number of tokens processed divided by the total elapsed time and the number of devices used.
-Accuracy metrics are provided for reference to verify algorithm correctness, as no modifications were made to the reinforcement learning algorithm.
+We evaluate five reinforcement learning frameworks on mathematical reasoning tasks: MindSpeed-RL, an official NPU training framework using a Megatron backend with shared-accelerator design; VERL, a mainstream FSDP-based framework; AReaL, a fully asynchronous framework that decouples generation from training via a modified training objective with explicit staleness control; our synchronous baseline under a decoupled training--inference design; and our proposed asynchronous framework.
+Unlike prior work that validates exclusively on GPU clusters, we evaluate across both NPU and GPU architectures to confirm hardware-agnosticism.
+The primary evaluation metric is end-to-end training throughput, measured by tokens trained per second per device (TPSPD).
+Accuracy metrics are provided as reference to verify that no degradation is introduced by our algorithmic design.

-Experiments were conducted on \textbf{air-cooled} Ascend-910B NPUs, with each node equipped with eight 64\,GB NPUs.
-The intra-node interconnect bandwidth is 196\,GB/s, and the inter-node bandwidth is 100\,Gb/s.